AdobeDocs/analytics.en/help/analyze/analysis-workspace/visualizations/freeform-table/freeform-table-trended-data.md

 ### Connect a line visualization to a freeform table

+Depending on how and when the line visualization was added to the project, it might already be connected to the desired freeform table.
+Use the following steps to check or to manually connect it:

 1. Add a line visualization to an Analysis Workspace project.

 1. Select the dot next to the visualization name, select the **[!UICONTROL Data source]** tab, then select the name of the freeform table that you want to connect to the line visualization.